 4. Together, we review the Proposal

 As ethical (white hat) hackers, we emulate an attacker by utilizing similar techniques to perform reconnaissance, identify vulnerabilities, and break into your systems.
 Unlike an attacker, however, we stop our test before exposing sensitive data or doing harm to your environment.
-With a Gray Box Penetration Test, we have “user” level knowledge about and access to a system.
-A Gray Box Penetration Test is typically used when you want to test an insider threat or test an application that supports multiple users.
-The insider threat is tested to see what damage a user (non-administrator) could do to your environment.
-Application testing is used to test authenticated user access to ensure a user on an application cannot access another user’s data or escalate privileges.
+With an Internal Penetration Test, we have “user” level knowledge about and access to a system.
+An Internal Penetration Test is typically used when you want to test an insider threat to determine what damage a user (non-administrator) could do to your environment.

 We follow a seven phase methodology designed to maximize our efficiency, minimize risk, and provide complete and accurate results.
 The overarching seven phases of the methodology are:

 We think it is better to have an ethical hacker find the holes into your enterprise than an adversary or insider.
 Our Penetration Testing provides details on exploitable vulnerabilities in a prioritized, tangible manner.
 Our report allows you to better understand what your environment looks like from an attacker perspective.
 This helps you prioritize efforts to mitigate risk to reduce breach likelihood or damage.